dr-leo/pandaSDMX/doc/index.rst

 Suppose we want to analyze annual unemployment data for some European countries.
 All we need to know in advance is the data provider, eurostat. pandaSDMX makes it super easy to search the directory of dataflows, and the complete structural metadata about the datasets available through the selected dataflow.
-We won't go into the nitty-gritty here.
+We will skip this step here.
-The impatient reader may directly jump to the tutorial.
+The impatient reader may directly jump to :ref:`basic-usage`.
 The dataflow with the ID 'une_rt_a' contains the data we want.
 The dataflow definition references a datastructure definition with the ID 'DSD_une_rt_a'.
-It tells us everything about the data sets available through this dataflow: the dimensions, concept schemes, and corresponding code lists.
+It contains or references all the metadata describing data sets available through this dataflow: the dimensions, concept schemes, and corresponding code lists.

 .. ipython:: python